Steffo99/flyingsnake/README.md

 To use `flyingsnake`, you need [Python 3.7 or higher](https://www.python.org/downloads/) installed on your machine and inside your PATH.

 ## Installing

-`flyingsnake` is available on PyPI, so you can download it through `pip`.

 ### Windows